QuentinAndre/Website/content/post/reproducing-jcr-papers/index.md

 ## Lesson 4: Things Are Getting Better

-As an open-science enthusiast, I was honestly a bit bummed to find out that out of all the research ever published in JCR, we could "only" find 25 papers with at least one pre-registered study and open data.
+As an open-science enthusiast, I was honestly a bit bummed to find out that out of all the research ever published in JCR, we could "only" find 51 papers with at least one pre-registered study and open data.

 The silver lining is that things are improving.
-The first paper with open data and pre-registration was published in 2020.
-In 2023, there were 11 such papers.
+The first paper with at least one pre-registered sutdy with open data was published in 2019.
+In 2023, there were 25 such papers.
 Progress!